ku-storage/ku-storage.github.io/_pages/about.md

 - I'm a hobbist so my technical skills are pretty immature; I'm not looking to do any of this as a job and I'm fine with where I currently am.
 - I love Vocaloid and started a [Vocaloid club](https://kcl-vocaloid.github.io/) at my university (that I'm gradually stepping away from)
 <br>
-No personal offense if I've blocked you on anywhere!
-Since I do this for fun and only make things I like, I only want to work/interact with people I wouldn't feel uncomfortable around.
-I block people usually because they have said something that made me think I’d rather not have to interact with them in the future (including under posts that have nothing to do with mine). <br>
+Since I do this for fun, I only want to work/interact with people I wouldn't feel uncomfortable around.
+I sometimes block people if they have said something that made me think I’d rather not interact with them, including under random posts unrelated to my content. <br>

 Create content & metadata
 ------